DanielDaCosta/sentence-generator/README.md

 ## Development

 All contributors of all levels are welcome to help in any possible away.

+The project has a MIT license.

 **Souce Code**